 By Aaron, a Children’s National parent

 My son Eliott collapsed on the field during a soccer game when he was 9.
 It was the worst day of my life.
 It was also the most blessed day because he survived.
-I ran out onto the field expecting a bump or bruise, but Elliot was unconscious.
+I ran out onto the field expecting a bump or bruise, but Eliott was unconscious.
 I called out for help.
 Another parent, a doctor, ran onto the field.

 Emergency room doctors in Virginia diagnosed Eliott with a dangerous congenital heart defect called Long QT syndrome.
 He would need an implantable cardioverter-defibrillator, a small device to monitor and automatically treat any abnormal heart rhythms.
 They warned Eliott that he’d never play sports again.
 They told us they couldn’t perform the surgery for a few weeks and sent us home.